 With this saw in your toolbox, you’ll have no trouble making clean rips and crosscuts — we tested it on 2x4s and plywood and were amazed at how easy it was to hold a straight line.
 It’s relatively deep, too, and also great at taking punishment: like most DeWalt products, this saw can stand up to heavy use for a long time.

 Our main complaint isn’t about the saw itself, but about the price.
 It seems like a budget-friendly value tool, but that’s only the corded version: the battery just about doubles the cost.
-With all that said, we still believe that this is the best cordless circular saw of 2020.
+With all that said, we still believe that this is the best cordless circular saw of the year.